Developing Ionic application with Clojurescript - To-do App

 npm install --save-dev style-loader

-We also added css-loader and style-loader modules since we'll need them for bundling ionic css files together witht the rest of dependencies.
+We also added css-loader and style-loader modules since we'll need them for bundling ionic CSS files together with the rest of the dependencies.

-First, let's configuere our shadow-cljs.edn as explained above:
+First, let's configure our `shadow-cljs.edn` as explained above:

 :builds